pwin/Hackdays/BlueSlopes/BlueSlopes.md

 Later on try modifying this to create additional facets.
 Also explore how effectively you can create non-overlapping facets by judicious choice of words or word fragments.

-Try adding the following textarea code to the bottom of your file, just before the closing </body> tag:
+Try adding the following textarea code to the bottom of your file, just before the closing 'body' tag:

     <textarea id="_exhibitRSSDebug_" cols="80" rows="20" wrap="off"></textarea>